-This test protocol will verify the performance of liquid coatings submitted in response to the associated Fed Biz Ops (FBO) or Request for Technologies (RFT).
+This test protocol will verify the performance of UV-curable coatings submitted in response to the associated Federal Business Opportunities (FedBizOpps.gov) (FBO) notice or Request for Technologies (RFT).
 A mean value and variance (or standard deviation) will be reported for each critical response factor.
-If a liquid coating vendor makes a claim about a particular coating characteristic, he will be asked to submit a confidence limit and specification limit (acceptable quality limit) for that claim for verification purposes.
+If a UV-curable coating vendor makes a claim about a particular coating characteristic, the vendor of the coating will be asked to submit a confidence limit and specification limit (acceptable quality limit) for that claim for verification purposes.
 If the vendor does not submit a confidence and specification limit, a default 95% confidence limit will be applied.
 Any claims made by the coating vendor regarding particular coating characteristics will be used in the design of experiments.
 The appropriate number of test panels to be coated and analyzed is based on the confidence limit, specification limit, and the appropriate statistical test to be applied to the results (i.e., Student's T-Test, Chi Square Test, or F-Test).
-Typically, each verification test will consist of five runs with one rack of eight panels in a single row per run.
+Typically, as a default scenario, each verification test will consist of five runs with one rack of eight panels in a single row per run.
 The statistical analyses for all response factors will be carried out using Minitab statistical software.

-Prior to the verification test, setup panels will be coated to ensure that the coating equipment parameters are correct.
-Also, one panel for each test run will be used for pretreatment analysis.
-Forty panels will be coated during the verification test to determine the pollution prevention benefit and finish quality.
+Prior to the verification test, setup panels will be coated to ensure that the equipment parameters are correct.
+In actual verification testing, one panel per run will be removed for pretreatment analysis, and a predetermined number of panels (five runs with one rack of eight panels) will be coated to determine the P2 benefit and finish quality.
 Specifically, the standard test panels coated during the verification test will be analyzed for their chemical and physical properties as well as appearance.

 If requested in the RFT or FBO response, the coating vendor can supply five additional parts to be coated during each verification test run.
-Fixturing of parts will be determined after the coating vendor submits parts, and vendors are bound to the part size and weight restrictions identified in Section 2.2.3.
+Fixturing of parts will be determined after the coating vendor submits parts, and vendors are bound by the part size and weight restrictions of the offsite test facility.